forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 **A mobile genetic element in the SARS-CoV-2 genome is shared wit multiple insect species**
 #### Review of s2m knowledge
 * s2m is a 41-43 nucleotide element always occuring at the 3’ of genomes
-* the s2m hairpin-forming element
+* s2m is a hairpin-forming element
-* s2m occurrence in viruses in patchy but if occurring the element is highly conserved.
+* s2m occurrence in viruses is rare but if occurring the element is highly conserved, both in sequence and secondary structure.
 * s2m is the only known example of a genetic element to move between distantly related viruses
 * s2m is known to occur in Sarbecoviruses
-* s2m is a well conserved both in sequence and secondary structure
 * unknown function
 #### Methods
-* all known s2m genotypes are searched using BLASTN in:
+* Search for all known s2m genotypes using BLASTN in:
   * the entire virus section of GenBank to find out the presence in viruses
   * TSA and whole genome shotgun contigs databases to find out the presence in insects
-* phylogenetic analysis using
+* Phylogenetic Analysis using
   * ClustalW for aligning
   * MEGA X for maxiumum likelihood
   * James-Taylor-Thornton (JTT) substitution model
 #### Results
 * 5553 s2m accessions
-  * 3984 in SARS-Cov-2 strains
+  * 3984 in SARS-Cov-2 strains // SARS-CoV-2 is the most sequenced Sarbecovirus
   * two similar sequences in virome of the spider species Tetragnatha maxillosa
   * winter moth and bagworm moth
 * G>U mutation in position 31 which is only observed in the pandemic SARS-CoV-2 strains and in no other accessions s2m sequences